OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

     - brainstorming if needed and/or writing of content (use cases, etc)
   - Afternoon: Steering committee meeting and preparation/writing of deliverables due for end August 2018

-- Friday 22 June (main room for WP2): writing of dissemination content and development of the ODK website (new version will not be ready by the meeting)
+- Friday 22 June (1 room for WP2 + 1 room for Jupyter workshop): writing of dissemination content and development of the ODK website (new version will not be ready by the meeting)

 # Participants